-GPR, ground penetrating radar, is quite simply the geophysical technique of sub-surface imaging.
+GPR, Ground Penetrating Radar, is quite simply the geophysical technique of sub-surface imaging and surveying.

 If you require GPR services to be performed anywhere in Melbourne or greater Victoria before you begin any excavation work, Provac are at the helm to provide you with timely and accurate reports.

 When you have construction plans, it’s important to get a thorough understanding of what is going on beneath the surface.
 You have a duty of care to ensure that any excavation work or activities undertaken do not affect the underground networks or utility services.

 Ground Penetrating Radar is a sophisticated and non-destructive method of sending tiny impulses into the ground and recording the strength and time taken for the signal to return.
 Ground Penetrating Radar can locate both metallic and non-metallic underground utilities.

 GPR is a great way to locate buried water pipes.
 Water pipes can pose a significant issue if damaged.
 The water pressure in a water pipe is high, so imagine if you were to commence excavation work without knowledge of a waterpipe below.

 If the water pipe was compromised and broken, it could result in water escaping in a high-pressure situation, taking with it dirt and surrounding debris.
 Not only would this pose a significant threat to the workers and those in the vicinity, it can also create a whole host of other issues.

-A burst water pipe can release pressure that might disturb other underground utilities, and thus a costly repair bills will be coming your way.
+A burst water pipe can release pressure that might disturb other underground utilities, and thus a costly repair bill will be coming your way.

 GPR, ground penetrating radar, can also identify underground power cables.
 Power outages can cause much inconvenience to those affected, so it is important to identify the location of any underground power cables before undertaking any excavation or digging work in.